Installing Chimera-md

 - "80:8080"

 Personally, I use port 19840, but that’s because I use a combination of a reverse proxy and DNS server to hide that abstraction, and it just needs to be something that isn’t used by other services.
+For this public site, I have another instance of the server on port 19850, exposed it to the world through a Cloudflare tunnel.

 Now we come to the meat of things.
 Volume mappings are the heart of many a Docker container.
 When I was first reading about these things, I spent a lot of time confused.
 I am going to lay things out as plainly as I can, but there’s a decent chance you’ll be confused too.
 I’m here to let you know: don’t worry about that.
 It’s very easy to clean up behind a container and try it again if you did it wrong.
 It’s part of the magic of Docker.
 I might even recommend screwing up a few times just to get a feel for the relationship between images and containers.